ponylang/ponylang-website/content/blog/last-week-in-pony-120323.md

 ## Items of Note

+### Pony Development Sync

+[Audio](https://sync-recordings.ponylang.io/r/2023_11_28.m4a) from the November 28th, 2023 sync is available.

+We had a short agenda that we ran through pretty quickly.
+It was almost entirely pull requests opened by Sean that closed "good first issues" posted to the [contribute to pony Zulip stream](https://ponylang.zulipchat.com/#narrow/stream/192795-contribute-to-Pony).

 ### Office Hours Cancellations

 Office Hours won't be held on Christmas and New Year's Day.
 We will have a two week gap in Office Hours meetings.
 We will be holding other meetings on our normal schedule.